Coastal Bend Counts

 Port Aransas (TXPA)

-This count is centered around Powderhorn Ranch, and includes Port O’Connor, Indianola, Matagorda Island, Magic Ridge, Matagorda Bay, Powderhorn Lake and Espiritu Santo Bay.
-To participate, please contact the compiler Daniel Walker (email@example.com ) for more information.
+This count is centered around Powderhorn Wildlife Management Area, and includes Port O’Connor, Indianola, Matagorda Island, Magic Ridge, Matagorda Bay, Powderhorn Lake and Espiritu Santo Bay.
+To participate, please contact the compiler Dan Walker (firstname.lastname@example.org ) for more information.

 Welder Wildlife Refuge (TXWW)

 This count is held at the Welder Wildlife Foundation Refuge near Sinton.
-If you would like to participate please contact Terry Blankenship at firstname.lastname@example.org, or call 361-364-2643 for further details.
+Normally we hold the count on the first Friday of the CBC period.
+If you would like to participate please contact Terry Blankenship at email@example.com, or call 361-364-2643 for further details.
 In past counts we have seen the Green Kingfisher, Le Conte's Sparrow, American Bittern, White-tipped Dove, and Plain Chachalaca.